 Step Two – Set up your cutter for the second (and third) cut

-Again, use your micrometer to set up the cutter to remove the remainder of the insert, except for .010″ to .015″ of the remaining thickness.
+Again, set up the cutter to remove the remainder of the insert, except for .010″ to .015″ of the remaining thickness.
 You want to leave this as a buffer so that you won’t damage the bore.
 You should also work slowly and carefully to minimize damage to the bore.